Join the Eden Centers Team!

 Qualifications:

-1 year experience working in a residential setting or with the survivor/homeless population
+- Self-identified as person with lived experience/survivor of similar circumstances and 1 year experience working in a residential setting or with the survivor/homeless population

 - Person with 3 years’ experience working in a residential setting or with survivor/homeless population